Available Feb 09, 2021

 “The interplay between immature thirty-somethings, their crazy parents, and their declining grandparents, is at the heart of the book.
 They each construct the reality that suits them best.
 Nopca’s portrait of a generation is appealing and well-written.”

 What happens when the hopes of a generation are dashed by austerity policies and underemployment?
-Come On Up is a group portrait of contemporary Barcelona, beaten by the economic crisis, plagued by tourism, and divided by a secessionist movement.
+Come On Up is a group portrait of contemporary Barcelona, beaten by the economic crisis and divided by a secessionist movement.
 Always witty, often absurdist, these stories offer a mesmerizing glimpse into the daily lives of couples, families, and neighbors living the new normal of the 21st century.

-A husband seeks revenge on his wife as they stalk author Peter Stamm on a Swiss vacation; an out-of-work bartender fills his empty days by shoving bananas into the tailpipes of parked cars; a mysterious ritual, spied through a neighbor’s window, arouses deadly spirits.
+A husband seeks revenge on his wife as they stalk author Peter Stamm; an out-of-work bartender fills his empty days by shoving bananas into the tailpipes of parked cars; a mysterious ritual, spied through a neighbor’s window, arouses deadly spirits.
 Masterfully paced, the eleven mordant stories of Come On Up draw us into an embattled world whose past is unresolved and whose future is uncertain.

 Come On Up is translated from the Catalan by Mara Faye Lethem.